-10. Grading Rubrics

-a.
-Dictations (2 x 8%)

-Dictations are spelling tests.
+10. Grading Rubrics a.
+Dictations (2 x 10%) Dictations are spelling tests.
 They are designed to verify your understanding of sounds, words, phrases, grammar and syntax.
-When grading dictations, one half point is taken away for each of the following: spelling (including accents and hyphens), verb agreement, adjective agreement, noun agreement, capital letters and all omissions including punctuation.
+When grading dictations, one point is taken away for each of the following: spelling (including accents and hyphens), verb agreement, adjective agreement, noun agreement, capital letters and all omissions including punctuation.
 Dictations are approximately 150-word long.
 To prepare for dictations, listen to the chapter vocabulary on the Promenades Supersite, read chapter vocabulary aloud paying attention to accents and liaisons, spell each new noun with its article, and write down each verb with its conjugation.
-In French 211, each dictation is worth 8%, and dates are posted on the tentative schedule.

-b.
-Compositions (2 x 12%)

-Compositions are paragraph written on a specific topic given by your Instructor.
-They can vary in length: 150 words to 250 words in French 211.
-Compositions are marked for content (respect of the given topic, appropriate length, creativity, avoidance of repetition, use of vocabulary seen in class) and for proper language use (varied vocabulary, tenses, conjugations, punctuation, agreements, sentence structure, spelling, prepositions and avoidance of anglicisms).
-In French 211, each composition is worth 12%.
-Dates for each composition are posted on the tentative schedule.

-c.
-Oral presentation (5%)

-Oral presentations are designed to give you a chance to practice French orally.
-The topic is posted on 2dl with the marking rubrics (content, grammar, syntax, varied vocabulary, pronunciation (including prosody, accentuation, rhythm and liaisons), speech delivery, props, creativity and effort).
+In French 211, each dictation is worth 5%, and dates are posted on the tentative schedule. b.
+Oral presentation (10%) Oral presentations are designed to give you a chance to practice French orally.
+The topic is posted on D2L with the marking rubrics (content, grammar, syntax, varied vocabulary, pronunciation (including prosody, accentuation, rhythm and liaisons), speech delivery, props, creativity and effort).
 Your oral presentation will take place in the lab.
 You will do your oral presentation with a partner, but individual marks will be granted.
 No reading is allowed.
 Only index cards with key words may be used.
 A penalty of -25% will apply to all oral presentations read to the audience.
-Please print the rubrics posted on d2l and give them to your Teaching Assistant on the day of your presentation.
-In French 211, the oral presentation is worth 5%.
-Please choose a date for your oral presentation the second week of classes during your lab.
+Please print the rubrics posted on D2L and give them to your Teaching Assistant on the day of your presentation.
+In French 211, the oral presentation is worth 10%.
+Please choose a date for your oral presentation the second week of classes during your lab. c.
+Online Quizzes: (4 x 5%) There are four (4) online quizzes posted on D2L and available immediately and until Monday August 14, 11:55PM.
+Each quiz corresponds to one of the 4 units covered during the semester (Promenades Units 5, 6, 7 and 8) and consists in 100 self-correcting questions.
+Use your book, answer all questions and submit your quiz.
+Your grade will appear immediately but you will not see your answers.
+If you want to see your quizzes, make an appointment with your Instructor.
+To access the 4 quizzes, enter D2L French 211, click on "Assessments" --- "Quizzes" ---- "Start Quiz".
+You are allowed unlimited attempts for all 4 quizzes.